 Schedule Your Next Oral Cancer Screening at Smile Zone Dental

-Is it time for an oral cancer screening at our Canton or Fort Gratiot, MI office?
+Is it time for an oral cancer screening at our Fort Gratiot, MI office?
 Contact Smile Zone Dental today to schedule your next appointment.
 Our dental offices accept most dental plans, including Aetna®, Cigna®, BlueCross BlueShield, Humana®, MetLife, UnitedHealthcare®, and many more.
 We also have financing available through CareCredit®, Lending Club, and Proceed Finance for qualified patients, as well as an in-house savings program designed to help patients without dental insurance.
 Talk to our dentists about the importance of including oral cancer screenings in your preventative dental care!

 Contact Us Today!